teqfw/di/demo/basic/ioc/README.md

 }
 ```

-All dependencies for the service are directly loaded in the service's source with the `import`.
+All dependencies for the service are directly loaded in the service's source with the static `import`.

 ## What is "inversion of control"?